tiagoandremv/about/Curriculum/README.md

 Feel free to get my Curriculum from here.
-Will try to keep it always updated
+I will try to keep it always updated